aydv/chatbot/README.md

-# 🦙📚 LlamaIndex - Chat with the Streamlit docs
+# 🦙📚 Chatbot - Chat with the docs

 Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the content  your own data.